Information

 such Club Members shall be restricted to 2 votes on any motion.

 i.
-Swim Wales retain the right to attend any General meeting including
+Swim Wales retain the right to attend any General meeting including any Special General Meeting if it deems appropriate.

 19. Special General Meeting (SGM)